 How Effective is Therapeutic Recreation?

 Recreational therapy becomes part of a larger treatment plan for individuals undergoing rehabilitation from addiction.
-Positive reinforcements may enhance individual, family and group therapy sessions.
+Positive reinforcements may enhance individual therapy, family therapy, and group therapy sessions.
 Continued abstinence becomes more appealing, which can eventually reduce an individual’s risk of relapsing.

 To someone on the outside looking in, this therapy technique may seem like people beginning recovery are just having a good time.
 However, those who participate and those who guide these activities know it serves a greater purpose.